brainox/hng-group55-distributed-notification-system/README.md

 - 🔄 **Multi-Channel Support** - Email, Push notifications, and more
 - 🛡️ **Resilience** - Built-in circuit breakers, retries, and idempotency
 - 📊 **Full Observability** - Metrics, logs, and distributed tracing
-- 🔌 **Event-Driven** - Kafka-based message streaming
+- 🔌 **Event-Driven** - RabbitMQ-based message streaming
 - 🐳 **Container-Ready** - Fully dockerized for easy deployment

 ---

 ## 🏗️ Architecture

-This system follows a microservices architecture pattern with event-driven communication, leveraging Apache Kafka for reliable message streaming and Redis for caching and session management.
+This system follows a microservices architecture pattern with event-driven communication, leveraging RabbitMQ for reliable message streaming and Redis for caching and session management.

 ---